dhawk/concurrent-pascal-compiler/interrupt-problems.md

 2. **Interrupt Subroutine Approach:** Some traditional non-concurrent programming languages such as C or Basic implement "interrupt subroutines" that are "called by the hardware".
 This can work but requires careful attention to detail and a keen understanding of the potential pitfalls.
 3. **Concurrent Pascal:** Concurrent Pascal makes interrupts easy.
 It supports multiple cyclic processes with multiple priority levels.
 Monitors provide the means for safe inter-process communication.
 A process may be tightly coupled to a hardware module by using the interrupt as the synchronization mechanism.
 A high priority interrupt process will respond quickly when its associated hardware operation completes and will preempt lower priority processes already running.

 To illustrate these approaches we will implement a simplistic cruise control module with a PIC18 microcontroller.
 The PIC's Analog to Digital Converter (ADC) will be utilized to  measure the vehicle's velocity in units of inches per second (in/sec).
 A timer (TMR0) will be used to time periodic reads of the ADC.
-In these highly simplified examples many necessary details will be omitted in order to focus on the essential points.
+In these highly simplified examples many necessary details are omitted in order to focus on the essential points.

 # Busy Loop Approach

 Users of traditional non-concurrent programming languages such as C and Basic are often advised to forgo using interrupts altogether and instead implement a single-threaded program that busy-loops around looking at hardware completion flags and running a handler when a flag is set.

 ~~~
-int velocity;

 void control_throttle (int vel)
 {
     ...